wds4/DCoSL/examples/open-bazaar-rating-criteria-for-listings.md

 DIPS: 00, 01

-The [OpenBazaar](https://github.com/OpenBazaar) rating system enables purchasers of a product to provide 5-star ratings of the product listing along 5 criteria.
  The function of this phase is to allow users to farm out management of this list of criteria to their web of trust.
 More significantly, it lays the groundwork for subsequent phases (below).

 ### number of simple lists: 1

 List 1: product listing criteria

-Default list: overall, quality, delivery speed, customer service, description
+Default list: quality, delivery speed, customer service, description, overall

 Phase 1A: DIP-00